mauriciosam/Restaurant-Analytics-Project/README.md

 # Restaurant Finance Analytics (Income Statement) (Sales/Expenses)
 This project simulates a data analytics solution for a small restaurant.
-I designed a AWS environment (VPC, subnets, Security Groups, Ec2), gathered data with AI workflows, cleaned data from different sources (Pyspark and Pandas), designed a OLTP database (Postgres), wrote SQL queries, and built dashboards to analyze sales, costs, and profitability (Power BI & Excel).
+I designed a AWS environment (Ec2), gathered data with AI workflows (n8n), cleaned data from different sources (Pyspark and Pandas), designed a OLTP database (Postgres), wrote SQL queries, and built dashboards to analyze sales, costs, and profitability (Power BI & Excel).

 ## Goals
 - Track weekly and monthly revenue